snple/slim/docs/tutorial.md

 ## Modules

-Module is the basic compilation unit in Tengo.
+Module is the basic compilation unit in slim.
 A module can import another module using `import` expression.

 Main module: